Project

 Python Discrete-Event Simulation GPU Scheduling ML Infrastructure

-Built while exploring GPU scheduling tradeoffs for AI infrastructure, informed by prior work reducing a projected $6.5M AWS trajectory to $1.5M.
+Built as a formal exploration of GPU scheduling tradeoffs in AI infrastructure, informed by prior work reducing a projected $6.5M AWS trajectory to $1.5M.
 Read the case study →

 The problem